• Skip to primary navigation

 • Pretty – Their red color makes them a unique standout at any event.

-straight on shot of red velvet brownie on cooling rack
+bite shot of homemade red velvet brownies on a wire rack

 Ingredients